< Back

 • If no, continue to observe.

-Regular assessments should evaluate the patient’s ability to protect their airway, manage secretions, and airway patency.
-Airway protection is the ability to guard against aspiration while breathing, which requires a sufficient level of consciousness (Glasgow coma scale [GCS] > 8) and cough strength.
+Regular assessments should evaluate the patient's ability to protect their airway and manage secretions and airway patency.
+Airway protection is the ability to guard against aspiration while breathing, which requires a sufficient level of consciousness (Glasgow Coma Scale [GC

+...purchase below to continue the course

+S] greater than 8) and cough strength.
 Cough strength is often evaluated informally at the bedside with or without gag reflex evaluation.
 However, formal assessment (i.e., spirometry testing) may benefit certain patients (e.g., those with a known neuromuscular disorder such as Parkinson's).
-Indications that a patient cannot protect their airway may include persistent coughing when swallowing, gurgl
+Indications that a patient cannot protect their airway may include persistent coughing when swallowing, gurgling secretions, and an inability to clear secretions with a cough.

-...purchase below to continue the course

-ing secretions, and an inability to clear secretions with a cough.
 Compromised airway patency may present with difficulty speaking, wheezing, snoring, stridor, absent breath sounds, or paradoxical chest and abdominal movements (i.e., the asynchronous and often rapid rise/fall of the chest and abdomen during respiration).
-Advanced airways should be placed only when necessary; if a patient’s airway is at risk, supplemental O2 or NIPPV is failing, or the need for intubation is inevitable (Brown, 2021; Hyzy, 2020).
+Advanced airways should be placed only when necessary—if a patient's airway is at risk, supplemental O2 or NIPPV is failing, or the need for intubation is inevitable (Brown, 2023).

 Even though well-planned algorithms and outlines are available in the decision-making process of intubation, nothing replaces patient assessment and clinical judgment.
-There are outlying circumstances that may not fit into the three-question algorithm where a patient is safer with a secured airway despite no apparent symptoms of respiratory distress.
-For example, one may anticipate fluid resuscitation in a septic patient with underlying respiratory disease and recognize that pulmonary edema could be a consequence of this treatment.
-The team should use clinical judgment to determine if an advanced airway’s security is preemptively indicated to avoid the possibility of potential emergency intubation in the future (Brown, 2021).
+There are outlying circumstances that may not fit into the three-question algorithm where a patient is safer with a secured airway despite no apparent manifestations of respiratory distress.
+For example, one may anticipate fluid resuscitation in a patient with sepsis with underlying respiratory disease and recognize that pulmonary edema could be a consequence of this treatment.
+The team should use clinical judgment to determine if an advanced airway's security is preemptively indicated to avoid the possibility of potential emergency intubation in the future (Brown, 2023).

 In most ICU and emergency department patients requiring advanced airways, rapid-sequence intubation (RSI) is suitable.
-This intubation method is utilized in patients at risk for aspiration (e.g., those who have not fasted) or at risk of losing a secure airway.
-If RSI becomes necessary, all necessary personnel and equipment must be present at the time of induction to ensure that the patient can be ventilated with a bag valve mask and intubated promptly (Stollings et al., 2014).
-An induction agent is administered to initially sedate the patient, such as propofol (Diprivan) or etomidate (Amidate; Bittner, 2019).
+This intubation method is used in patients at risk for aspiration (e.g., those who have not fasted) or at risk of losing a secure airway.
+If RSI becomes necessary, at least one functioning intravenous (IV) line should be in place, along with monitoring equipment for telemetry, blood pressure, pulse oximetry, and capnography.
+All necessary airway and resuscitation equipment and personnel should be readily available (Brown & Sakles, 2023).
+An induction agent is administered to sedate the patient initially, such as propofol (Diprivan) or etomidate (Amidate; Bittner, 2023).
 Etomidate (Amidate) has been shown to produce rapid loss of consciousness with a relatively stable safety profile (negligible effect on heart rate or blood pressure, yet a favorable reduction in cerebral blood flow and ICP), thus making it a frequent choice in emergency, ICU, and pre-hospital situations.
-It is typically dosed at 0.2-0.3 mg/kg for this purpose.
+It is typically dosed at 0.2 to 0.3 mg/kg for this purpose.
 It is a potent steroid inhibitor, potentially causing temporary adrenal insufficiency of unknown clinical significance.
-It may also cause myoclonic movements, nausea, vomiting, and trismus (painful muscle spasms which limit the ability to open the jaw).
+It may also cause myoclonic movements, nausea, vomiting, and trismus (painful muscle spasms that limit the ability to open the jaw).
 Ketamine (Ketalar) dosed at 2 mg/kg may also be used for this purpose, although it is contraindicated in patients with significant coronary artery disease or non-traumatic compromise of intracranial and cerebrovascular dynamics (Flynn & Shehabi, 2012).

 After this, a neuromuscular blocking agent (NMBA), or paralytic, should be used.
-The two NMBAs most commonly utilized for induction purposes are succinylcholine (Anectine) and rocuronium (Zemuron).
-Succinylcholine (Anectine) is the only depolarizing NMBA approved for use in the US.
-It functions by binding to acetylcholine receptors on the motor neuron endplate, first causing depolarization followed by blocking neuromuscular transmission.
-For intubation, succinylcholine (Anectine) is typically dosed at 0.60-1.5 mg/kg with an ultrashort duration (half-life less than one minute, and 5-10 min to 25% recovery).
-It presents a higher risk for hyperkalemia in critically ill patients and is used almost exclusively for intubation purposes or for severe laryngospasm.
+The two NMBAs most commonly used for induction purposes are succinylcholine (Anectine) and rocuronium (Zemuron).
+Succinylcholine (Anectine) is the only depolarizing NMBA approved for use in the U.S. It functions by binding to acetylcholine receptors on the motor neuron endplate, first causing depolarization followed by blocking neuromuscular transmission.
+For intubation, succinylcholine (Anectine) is typically dosed at 0.60 to 1.5 mg/kg with an ultrashort duration (half-life of less than one minute and 5 to 10 minutes to 25% recovery).
+It presents a higher risk for hyperkalemia in critically ill patients and is used almost exclusively for intubation purposes or severe laryngospasm.
 It may also cause myalgia and bradycardia.
-It is contraindicated in patients with hyperkalemia, malignant hyperthermia, muscular dystrophy, pseudocholinesterase deficiency, and it is not recommended for use in children (Bittner, 2019).
-Additional conditions that may contraindicate the use of NMBAs include cerebral palsy, hemiplegia, peripheral nerve injury, or severe chronic botulism or tetani (Clar, 2021).
+It is contraindicated in patients with hyperkalemia, malignant hyperthermia, muscular dystrophy, and pseudocholinesterase deficiency, and it is not recommended for use in children (Bittner, 2023).
+Additional conditions that may contraindicate the use of NMBAs include cerebral palsy, hemiplegia, peripheral nerve injury, or severe chronic botulism or tetani (Clar, 2023).

 Nondepolarizing agents include benzylisoquinolinium compounds, such as cisatracurium (Nimbex), and aminosteroid compounds, such as rocuronium (Zemuron).
-Both function by binding to Ach receptors and preventing endplate potentials.
-Rocuronium (Zemuron) has both a rapid onset of action (1-2 minutes) and intermediate duration (30-80 minutes to 25% recovery; Bittner, 2019).
-Typical intubation dosing for rocuronium (Zemuron) is 0.45-0.90 mg/kg, cisatracurium (Nimbex) is 0.1-0.15 mg/kg (within 2 minutes of intubation), and vecuronium (Norcuron) is 0.08-0.12 mg/kg (Clar, 2021).
+Both function by binding to acetylcholine (ACh) receptors and preventing endplate potentials.
+Rocuronium (Zemuron) has both a rapid onset of action (1 to 2 minutes) and intermediate duration (30 to 80 minutes to 25% recovery).
+Typical intubation dosing for rocuronium (Zemuron) is 0.45 to 0.90 mg/kg, cisatracurium (Nimbex) is 0.1 to 0.15 mg/kg (within 2 minutes of intubation), and vecuronium (Norcuron) is 0.08 to 0.12 mg/kg (Clar, 2021).
 RSI may justify a single dose of rocuronium (Zemuron) of up to 1.2 mg/kg or a single dose of cisatracurium (Nimbex) or vecuronium (Norcuron) of up to 0.2 mg/kg.
-The onset of cisatracurium (Nimbex) and vecuronium (Norcuron) are slightly slower, at 4-6 and 3-4 minutes, respectively.
+The onsets of cisatracurium (Nimbex) and vecuronium (Norcuron) are slightly slower, at 4 to 6 minutes and 3 to 4 minutes, respectively.
 Those with severe septic shock may require higher dosing of cisatracurium (Nimbex), although this is the preferred agent in patients with renal or hepatic insufficiency.
-Vecuronium (Norcuron) and rocuronium (Zemuron) should be avoided in patients with hepatic or renal insufficiency if possible (Bittner, 2019).
+Vecuronium (Norcuron) and rocuronium (Zemuron) should be avoided in patients with hepatic or renal insufficiency if possible (Bittner, 2023).

-In emergency intubations, esophageal intubation can occur up to 16% of the time.
-The APRN should be familiar with standards of verifying ETT placement.
-While auscultation of bilateral breath sounds is important, the highest standard of care for verifying ETT positioning is waveform capnography.
+In emergency intubations, esophageal intubation can occur in up to 1 in 18 intubations.
+The APRN should be familiar with the standards for verifying ETT placement.
+While auscultation of bilateral breath sounds is important, the most reliable standard of care for verifying ETT positioning is waveform capnography.
 With no waveform, it is likely that the ETT is placed in the esophagus instead of the trachea and needs to be replaced.
 In circumstances without wave capnography monitoring capability, a color-changing capnography device may be used.
-A qualified provider may even confirm placement with ultrasound until a chest x-ray can be taken for final confirmation (Adi et al., 2013).
+A qualified provider may even confirm placement with ultrasound until a chest x-ray can be taken for final confirmation (Chrimes et al., 2022).

-If prolonged ventilator support is anticipated (often 10 days-3 weeks), or when ventilator weaning is unsuccessful, a tracheostomy tube may be applicable for a patient requiring ventilator support.
+If prolonged ventilator support is anticipated (usually greater than 10 days) or when ventilator weaning is unsuccessful, a tracheostomy tube may be applicable for a patient requiring ventilator support.
 The placement of a tracheostomy tube has been shown to reduce the work of breathing, airway resistance, peak inspiratory pressures, and intrinsic or auto-PEEP (positive end-expiratory pressure).
-These changes typically make weaning from mechanical ventilation easier for patients and reduce the need for sedation.
+These changes typically make weaning from MV easier for patients and reduce the need for sedation.
 When a tracheostomy is placed, the head and face are no longer encumbered by invasive equipment, immediately enhancing patient comfort.
 Specialized tubes also allow patients with tracheostomies more ability to communicate verbally, reducing patient anxiety.
-Disadvantages include the potential for cuff-site and stoma complications, increased risk for laryngeal injury, a possible increase in pulmonary infections, the potential for mediastinum infections, and a high mortality rate in the case of inadvertent decannulation before tract maturation (typically within 7 days, although maturation sutures may be used to accelerate this process).
+Disadvantages include the potential for cuff-site and stoma complications, increased risk for tracheal injury, site infections, and inadvertent decannulation.
 Tracheostomy procedures may be performed surgically or percutaneously, allowing the procedure to be completed at the bedside.
 It may be done with ultrasound guidance, bronchoscopy guidance, or dilatational.
 Percutaneous dilatational tracheostomies have demonstrated lower infection rates and may decrease the risk of major bleeding and mortality.
 Surgically placed tracheostomy tubes are easier to replace if inadvertently dislodged, as dilated stomas tend to recoil faster than surgically created tracts.
-Dislodged tracheostomy tubes should be replaced with the same size or smaller tube.
-Patients with dislodged tracheostomy tubes that cannot be replaced should be ventilated temporarily using a bag mask and may need to be orally intubated if they cannot ventilate/oxygenate independently (Hyzy & McSparron, 2020; Mitchell et al., 2012).
+Dislodged tracheostomy tubes can be replaced with a new tube, but if decannulation occurs within the first 10 days, the patient may need to be orally intubated to avoid generating a false tract.
+The site can then be revised in a controlled environment.
+These complications can be prevented with the proper use of trach ties and stay sutures in appropriate circumstances (Hyzy & McSparron, 2024).

 The acute care APRN is responsible for monitoring ventilated patients according to unit protocol, which typically requires frequent vital signs, including heart rate (HR) and rhythm, respiratory rate (RR), SPO2, blood pressure (BP), and temperature.
 Some units may require end-tidal CO2 monitoring (ETCO2), a measurement of CO2 during expiration taken from the ETT, or other advanced hemodynamic monitoring.
-APRNs should be familiar with expected parameters or those applicable to patient condition and adjust the vital sign-monitor alarm settings accordingly (Sowan et al., 2017).
+APRNs should be trained to be familiar with the capabilities of monitoring systems and parameters applicable to patient conditions and adjust alarm settings accordingly (Lewandoska et al., 2020).

 Arterial Blood Gas

-The interdisciplinary team may also evaluate lab values from an arterial blood gas (ABG).
-When interpreted correctly, an ABG is a helpful tool for assessing respiratory failure and the patient’s ventilator settings (Castro et al., 2021).
-They may be utilized as a component of the clinical decision-making regarding the need to intubate, as an assessment tool throughout intubation, and during ventilator weaning (Epstein, 2018).
+The interprofessional team may also evaluate lab values, including arterial blood gas (ABG).
+When interpreted correctly, ABG is a helpful tool for assessing respiratory failure and the patient's ventilator settings (Castro et al., 2024).
+They may be used as a component of the clinical decision-making regarding the need to intubate, as an assessment tool throughout intubation, and during ventilator weaning (Epstein, 2024b).
 ABG values measure several components related to respiratory function.
-Relevant measurements, as quantified and defined by Castro and colleagues (2021), include the following:
+Relevant measurements, as quantified and defined by Castro and colleagues (2024), include the following:

-• HCO3 - calculated concentration of bicarbonate in arterial blood (reference range 22-26 mEq/L)
+• HCO3 - calculated concentration of bicarbonate in arterial blood (reference range 22 to 26 mEq/L)

-• SaO2 - calculated oxygen saturation of arterial blood (reference range 95 - 100%)
+• SaO2 - calculated oxygen saturation of arterial blood (reference range 95% to 100%)

-CO2 is an acid regulated by the respiratory system, while bicarbonate (HCO3) is a base controlled by the metabolic system, primarily the kidneys.
+COis an acid regulated by the respiratory system, while bicarbonate (HCO3) is a base controlled by the metabolic system, primarily the kidneys.
 When interpreting ABG values, the APRN should first observe the pH.
-A pH below 7.35 is acidotic, while anything above 7.45 constitutes alkalosis (Verma & Roach, 2010).
-Further interpretation is required to determine if an irregularity in pH value is related to respiratory or metabolic failure or if a normal pH value is due to compensation.
+A pH below 7.35 is acidotic, while anything above 7.45 constitutes alkalosis (Theodore, 2023).
+Further interpretation is required to determine if an irregularity in pH value is related to respiratory or metabolic failure or if an expected pH value is due to compensation.
 The APRN should evaluate the PaCO2 (acid) and HCO3 (base) values to discern the imbalance's origin.
 Elevated PaCO2 indicates hypoventilation or retention of CO2, while decreased levels reflect hyperventilation or excessive release of CO2.
-The APRN must also analyze HCO3 levels to determine if the patient’s imbalance is metabolic or respiratory in origin (Castro et al., 2021).
+The APRN must also analyze HCO3 levels to determine if the patient's imbalance is metabolic or respiratory in origin (Castro et al., 2024).
 In most cases, a low pH with a high PaCO2 indicates respiratory acidosis.
-However, a low pH with a low PaCO2 suggests that there is another force driving the imbalance.
-A metabolically driven imbalance will typically lead to a low HCO3 level (Verma & Roach, 2010).
+However, a low pH with a low PaCO2 suggests that there is a metabolic force driving the imbalance (Emmet & Palmer, 2022).

-Blood gasses may also reflect a mixed acid/base disorder, where PaCO2 and HCO3 are altered.
-The origin of mixed disorders is more difficult to identify, so assessing the patient’s health history and current status is essential.
-For example, a patient with chronic renal failure may present with metabolic acidosis (i.e., a decreased HCO3) due to the inability to excrete acids in the urine.
-If they hyperventilate due to anxiety, they will blow off excessive CO2 and present with a low PaCO2.
-The combined low HCO3 and CO2 may result in a pH that is within normal limits due to compensation.
-Mixed respiratory-metabolic disorders typically cause abnormal PaCO2 or HCO3 values accompanied by a normal pH (Verma & Roach, 2010).
+Blood gasses may also reflect a mixed acid/base disorder, where PaCO2 and HCOare altered.
+The origin of mixed disorders is more difficult to identify, so assessing the patient's health history and current status is essential.
+For example, a patient with chronic renal failure may present with metabolic acidosis (i.e., decreased HCO3) due to the inability to excrete acids in the urine.
+If they hyperventilate due to anxiety, they will blow off excessive COand present with a low PaCO2.
+The combined low HCOand CO2 may result in a pH that is within normal limits due to compensation.
+Mixed respiratory-metabolic disorders typically cause abnormal PaCO2 or HCO3 values accompanied by a normal pH (Achanti & Szerlip, 2023).
 Compensatory responses rely on the lungs and kidneys functioning properly and vary based on the severity of the pH disturbance that initiates this response.
 Respiratory compensation occurs significantly faster than the compensatory metabolic response from the kidneys.
-Initiation of the compensatory response can take from hours to days (Castro et al., 2010).
+Initiation of the compensatory response can take hours to days (Castro et al., 2024).

 Blood gas interpretation is particularly relevant to the ventilated patient as these lab values can inform ventilator setting adjustments.
 For example, respiratory acidosis implies that the patient is retaining too much CO2.
-Increasing the ventilator’s RR may allow the patient to “blow off” or expel the excess CO2.
-In contrast, if a patient’s ABG values indicate respiratory alkalosis, reducing the RR could reverse the deficiency of CO2, leading to this imbalance (Verma & Roach, 2010).
+Increasing the ventilator's RR may allow the patient to "blow off" or expel the excess CO2.
+In contrast, if a patient's ABG values indicate respiratory alkalosis, then reducing the RR could increase the amount of CO2 to improve this imbalance (Allen, 2023).
 ABG readings provide critical information regarding whether a patient is ready to wean to a lower ventilator setting or be extubated.
+However, these values should always be considered in conjunction with a thorough patient assessment to ensure factors such as patient response and respiratory effort are appropriate (Epstein & Walkey, 2024).

 Understanding Mechanical Ventilation

 Natural ventilation without intervention occurs as a negative pressure system.
 The diaphragm pushes down during inspiration, creating pressure in the pleural cavity that pulls air into the airways and lungs.
-Mechanical ventilation operates utilizing positive pressure.
+MV operates utilizing positive pressure.
 The ventilator pushes air into the lungs to open the alveoli, promoting gas exchange and positive pressure in the pleural space (see Figure 1).
-The primary objectives of mechanical ventilation include relieving respiratory distress, improving pulmonary gas exchange, permitting lung or airway healing, and reversing hypoxemia or hypercapnia (Mora Carpio & Mora, 2020).
-Goals should include patient safety, patient comfort, and ultimately the patient’s liberation from the ventilator (Mireles-Cabodeviela et al., 2013).
-The American Thoracic Society and American College of Chest Physicians both advocate for the use of early mobilization with a physical therapist in mechanically ventilated patients; this prevents the associated complications of prolonged immobility and promotes liberation from mechanical ventilation (Epstein & Joyce-Brady, 2020).
+The primary objectives of MV include relieving respiratory distress, improving pulmonary gas exchange, permitting lung or airway healing, and reversing hypoxemia or hypercapnia (Mora Carpio & Mora, 2023).
+Goals should include patient comfort, safety, and, ultimately, the patient's liberation from the ventilator (Epstein, 2023).
+The American Thoracic Society (ATS) and American College of Chest Physicians (ACCP) both advocate for the use of early mobilization with a physical therapist in mechanically ventilated patients; this prevents the associated complications of prolonged immobility and promotes liberation from MV (Epstein, 2024a).

 Figure 1

-• As a refresher, ventilation is the exchange of gas between atmospheric air and the lungs, whether by spontaneous breaths or delivered by a ventilator.
+• Ventilation is the exchange of gas between atmospheric air and the lungs, whether by spontaneous breaths or delivered by a ventilator.

 • FiO2, or fraction of inspired oxygen, is the percentage of O2 in the air that is delivered to the patient.